RamandeepBambora/dev-apac.bambora.com/source/apis.md

   </GenerateReportResult>'
 ```

-Name      | Value
+Name      | Description
 --------- | -------
-resultSummary | One of:<br/><br/>0  - Report file data generated OK<br/><br/>2  - User does not have permission to generate report files<br/><br/>3  - Report cannot be generated based upon supplied parameters<br/><br/>99 - Exception encountered
+resultSummary | 0  - Report file data generated OK<br/>1 - Invalid username/password<br/>2  - User does not have permission to generate report files<br/>3  - Report cannot be generated based upon supplied parameters<br/>99 - Exception encountered
-resultMessage | string(64) |	Response code of the submitted payment.
+resultMessage | Contains a textual description of the result.
+Including a list of any exceptions encountered.
-b64ReportFileData | string(256) |	Time when the payment transaction is submitted in the following format DD-MM-YYYY hh:mm:ss
+b64ReportFileData | The base64 encoded report file data.
+Will be blank if an exception is encountered.